 Thai ladyboy culture is strong in both quality and quantity.
 No matter where you go in Thailand, you’re bound to meet at least one beautiful ladyboy.
 So, you might want to know why there are so many ladyboys in Thailand.

-Thailand is, to a degree, open to the concept of gender fluidity.
-And 5 main reasons support this openness: Thai attitude, Thai Buddhism, Thai media, Thai beauty Contests, and Thai cosmetic surgeries.
+Ladyboys are common in Thailand because their society is open to gender fluidity.
+The main reasons that support this openness are Thai attitude, Thai Buddhism, Thai media, Thai beauty Contests, and Thai cosmetic surgeries.
 All five reasons work together and push Thailand to be even more welcoming toward LGBTQIA2S+.

 But of course, there is more depth to the story.
 The members of the LGBTQIA2S+ community in Thailand also struggle with their daily lives.
 Read on to get a bird’s eye view of the ladyboys’ situation in Thailand.